 An additional challenge was weight.
 To keep weight distribution to manageable proportions, the engine’s target weight was only 288 lb (131 kg).
 To achieve that, Cole proposed making the engine all-aluminum and casting it in symmetrical top and bottom halves, joined at the horizontal centerline.
 To obviate the need for separate cylinder liners, he also wanted to use a special high-silicon aluminum alloy (akin to the A390 alloy later used in the engine of the Chevrolet Vega).
 Both of these ideas proved to be well beyond Chevrolet’s practical manufacturing capabilities, so the final engine design ended up with detachable cast-iron cylinder barrels, a two-piece aluminum crankcase, and detachable aluminum cylinder heads with integral intake manifolds.
 In final form, the engine weighed 294 lb (133 kg) with automatic transmission flex plate and torque converter housing, 332 lb (151 kg) with clutch and flywheel — light compared to most contemporary inline sixes, but still over its original design target.

-The flat six engine had a single camshaft, carried in the crankcase below the crank and actuating the valves via pushrods and rocker arms, pivoted on rocker studs like those of Chevrolet’s contemporary V8.
-Unlike most European engines of the time, the engine had hydraulic lifters, which were an engineering headache, but eliminated the need for routine valve adjustments.
+Valve actuation was via pushrods and rocker arms (pivoted on rocker studs like those of Chevrolet’s contemporary small block V8) driven by a single gear-driven camshaft, carried in the crankcase below the crank.
+Unlike most European engines of the time, the engine used hydraulic lifters, which were an engineering headache, but eliminated the need for routine valve adjustments.
 Valve diameters were small and valve timing was deliberately mild, trading breathing capability and ultimate power for low-end torque.
 The same was true of the standard carburetion setup, which used one single-venturi Rochester carburetor for each cylinder bank.

 Engine cooling was provided by an 11-inch (279mm) 24-blade engine-driven fan.
 For packaging reasons, the engine was mounted horizontally, driven by a torturous-looking “mule drive” belt that also operated the generator.
 There was also a thermostatically controlled oil-to-air oil cooler, mounted adjacent to the oil pump.